cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 Now imagine a v0.43 node accepting a `MsgExample` transaction, and in v0.44 the chain developer decides to add a field to `MsgExample`.
 A client developer, which only manipulates Protobuf definitions, would see that `MsgExample` has a new field, and will populate it.
 However, sending the new `MsgExample` to an old v0.43 node would cause the v0.43 node to reject the `MsgExample` because of the unknown field.
 The expectation that the same Protobuf version can be used across multiple node versions MUST be guaranteed.

-For this reason, module developers SHALL NOT add new fields to existing `Msg`s.
+For this reason, module developers MUST NOT add new fields to existing `Msg`s.

 It is worth mentioning that this does not limit adding fields to a `Msg`, but also to all nested structs and `Any`s inside a `Msg`.